iOS 14 Update: How to Resolve Apps Won't Open or Keep Stopping

 3.1- Force Quit App & Re-Launch the App:

 There are many situations when the app you downloaded from the App Store on your iPhone doesn’t respond.
 This could happen due to a software conflict.
 In such cases, the best thing you can do is to force quit the app and in a while, re-launch it again.

-Step 1: From the home screen, you need to swipe up from the bottom of your device screen and then, pause slightly in the mid of the screen.
+Step 1: From the home screen, you need to swipe up from the bottom of your device screen and then pause slightly in the screen's mid.

 Note: If you are using iPhone 8 or earlier, then you need to double-tap the Home button to open your recently used apps.

 Step 2: Next, swipe right to left to locate the app you would like to close or quit.

 Step 3: Finally, swipe up on that app’s preview you want to quit.

 After a while, re-open the app and see if the problem you’re facing is gone or not.
 If it isn’t, then don’t panic as you still have other solutions mentioned below.

 It might be the case that there is a problem with the current version of the app that isn’t responding.
 Generally, app developers fix it by introducing a newer version of the app.
 Thus, all you need to do is to check for app updates.
 Follow the below steps to learn how you can check update for the app: